waylonggggg/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

+To know more about constraints, refer to [this site](https://nus-cs2103-ay2425s2.github.io/website/admin/tp-constraints.html#tp-constraints).

 1. **Platform Compatibility**: The application should work on any _mainstream OS_ (Windows, Linux, macOS) as long as Java `17` or above is installed. *(Constraint-Platform-Independent, Constraint-Java-Version)*

 2. **Performance**: The application should be able to hold up to **1000 students** without noticeable sluggishness in performance for typical usage. *(Scalability requirement)*